inseven/incontext/README.md

 - [ ] I could, like Jekyll have an explicit way to ignore files and then have a way for importers to explicitly return their dependencies
 - [ ] swift-sass includes binary dependencies and is unacceptable long-term
+- [ ] It might be nice to add type checking to the frontmatter, or perhaps even Swift struct frontmatter